tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ### 6.6.5 Power of a lens

 The power of a lens is a measure of its deviating ability on an incident light.
 When a ray is incident on a lens, the degree with which the lens deviates the ray is determined by the power of the lens.
-Power of the lens is inversely proportional to the focal length, i.e., greater the power of the lens, smaller will be the focal length.
+Power of the lens is inversely proportional to the focal length, i.e., greater the power of the lens, smaller will be the focal length.In Figure 6.36, the lens (b) has greater deviating ability than lens (a).
+As (b) has greater deviating ability, its focal length is less and vice versa.

 ![](6.36.png)

-In other words, the power of a lens is a measure of the degree of convergence (or divergence) the lens produces on the light falling on it.
-The power of a lens $P$ is the reciprocal of its focal length in meters.
+In other words, **the power of a lens is a measure of the degree of convergence (or divergence) the lens produces on the light falling on it.** The power of a lens $P$ is the reciprocal of its focal length in meters.

 $$ P = \frac{1}{f} \tag{6.68} $$